 - Women’s Safety Issues

-Pre-scheduled programs are announced regularly through email.
-To request a particular program, email firstname.lastname@example.org.
-If you would like a topic presented that is not specifically listed above, the police department can specially design a presentation tailored to your concerns or interests.
+To request a particular program, email email@example.com.
+If you would like a topic presented that is not specifically listed above, we can specially design a presentation tailored to your concerns or interests.

 A secure environment is made possible through community involvement in crime prevention.
-The purpose of community crime prevention is simple: to help you recognize your own vulnerability to crime, and reduce your risk through preventive action and cooperation with the police.
+The purpose of community crime prevention is simple: when you recognize your own vulnerability to crime, you reduce your risk through preventive action and cooperation with the police.

 - Opportunity for the crime to be committed.